talreja/git-money/social/medium.md

 Git Money is made up of a team of collaborators from the [21 slack channel](https://slack.21.co).

-**When was Git Money created?**
+**When and how was Git Money created?**

 This project came together at the first [21 hackers](http://21hackers.com) hackathon in January.
-The idea came about from a group of entrepreneurs and developers talking about how to get developers to work on projects We've been cranking away at building it out ever since.
-You can find the contributions since here:
+The idea came about from a group of entrepreneurs and developers talking about how to get developers to work on projects that were being worked on outside of tech hubs.
+The project was architected and prototyped through a Google Hangouts video chat and continued to come together in the following weekends.
+You may find a list of contributors here:

 https://github.com/21hackers/git-money/graphs/contributors